The first thing you’ll notice about my son is his love for doors.

-An example using a fixation for therapy
+An example of using a “fixation” for therapy

-- standing strong on his own two legs while using one of my hands for support and the doorknob for additional balance (for an extended amount of time)
+- Standing strong on his own two legs while using one of my hands for support and the doorknob for additional balance (for an extended amount of time)

-- shifting weight from one leg to the other
+- Shifting weight from one leg to the other

-- “walking” across the hall to another door (and then, to another, and another) using my hands for support
+- “Walking” across the hall to another door (and then, to another, and another) using my hands for support

-- “walking” from the swing set to the front gate in the summer-time (because a gate is a door too!)
+- “Walking” from the swing set to the front gate in the summertime (because a gate is a door, too!)

-- stepping backward by pulling the door toward him (as opposed to away from him)
+- Stepping backward by pulling the door toward him (as opposed to away from him)

-- pulling the door shut with a secondary object hanging from the doorknob (at times he pulls the fabric bag hanging on the doorknob until the door shuts)
+- Pulling the door shut with a secondary object hanging from the doorknob (at times he pulls the fabric bag hanging on the doorknob until the door shuts)

-- coordinating hands/arms with leg movements
+- Coordinating hands/arms with leg movements

-- controlling both the upper and lower body simultaneously
+- Controlling both the upper and lower body simultaneously

 Some ways to use doors for extended learning:

-- a varied “I Spy” game – stick visual cards on different doors and ask him to “go to cow” (and he walks from door to door looking for the cow card) – this can be used with color, shape, ABC and number cards as he gets to that level
+- A varied “I Spy” game: stick visual cards on different doors and ask him to “go to cow” (and he walks from door to door looking for the cow card) this can be used with color, shape, ABC and number cards as he gets to that level

-- as learning stations with different activities stuck on the door (ex: trace the straight line with his finger on door 1, trace the zig-zag line on door 2)
+- As learning stations with different activities stuck on the door (ex: trace the straight line with his finger on door 1, trace the zig-zag line on door 2)

-- tape different parts of a story on different doors and walk to them to read them (simple/short text, or images only)
+- Tape different parts of a story on different doors and walk to them to read them (simple/short text, or images only)

-- teach prepositions: behind, in front
+- Teach prepositions: behind, in front

-- teach verbs: open, close
+- Teach verbs: open, close

-- teach adjectives: fast, slow, gently
+- Teach adjectives: fast, slow, gently

-- as a transition into another activity (get his “fix”, then move on)
+- As a transition into another activity

-Fixations are workable
+“Fixations” are workable

-How to hone your child’s fixation
+How to hone a child’s passions

 Some examples of using balls in academics:

-- counting, sorting, matching, and computing with balls
+- Counting, sorting, matching, and computing with balls

-- writing and reading sight words on the balls
+- Writing and reading sight words on the balls

-- spelling practice with letters on a ball
+- Spelling practice with letters on a ball

-- labeling the colors of balls
+- Labelling the colors of balls

-- balls of all shapes, sizes, and textures in a sensory bin
+- Balls of all shapes, sizes, and textures in a sensory bin

-- tapping balls together as rhythm instruments in music
+- Tapping balls together as rhythm instruments in music